 - Call the local IRS office.
 Look for the telephone number in the U.S. Government section of the local phone book.

-- Complete the EIN application form and mail it or fax it to the IRS.
-If you have DSL Internet service, download the form from the IRS Website.
-(If you have dial-up Internet service or no Internet service please call the HLAA State and Chapter Coordinator at 301.657.2248 so that they can send you the form.)
-Send it to the IRS by fax (1-859-669-5760) or mail (Internal Revenue Service, Attn: EIN Operation, Cincinnati, OH 45999).
-It may be six to eight weeks before you receive the EIN from the IRS.
+- Complete the EIN application form and mail or fax it to the IRS.
+If you have DSL Internet service, download the form from the IRS website.
+(If you have dial-up Internet service or no Internet service please call the HLAA National Chapter Coordinator at 301.657.2248 so they can send you the form.)
+Send it to the IRS by fax at 1.859.669.5760 or mail it to Internal Revenue Service, Attn.: EIN Operation, Cincinnati, OH 45999.
+It might be six to eight weeks before you receive the completed copy of the IRS Employer’s Identification number EIN Assignment Form SS4 from the IRS.

 - Create a simple budget for the coming year.

-- Create Standing Rules or bylaws.
-Download the Standing Rules template in Word.
+- Create Standing Rules or Bylaws.
+Download the Standing Rules template 2016 in Word.

-Fill out the Chapter Recognition Request form, attach the documents listed below and send them to HLAA, preferably by email.
-You may also fax them to 301.913.9413 or mail them to the State and Chapter Coordinator, HLAA, 7910 Woodmont Avenue, Suite 1200, Bethesda, MD 20814.
+- Fill out the Chapter Recognition Request form 2016, attach the documents listed below and send them to HLAA, preferably by email.
+You can also fax them to 301.913.9413 or mail them to the National Chapter Coordinator at HLAA, 7910 Woodmont Avenue, Suite 1200, Bethesda, MD 20814.
 Please send:

 - Make meetings communication accessible by providing CART.

 - Initiate community outreach through awareness and publicity.

 - Promote HLAA membership at chapter meetings and in the community.

 - Within the first year, hold elections of officers and leaders.
 Make sure that leader nominees are current HLAA Members by contacting the HLAA National Chapter Coordinator by email.
 See a list of Board Position Descriptions.